Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Experiment

 \subsection{Visualization}

-We present the output results of the relighting branch based on the "CENet w/o MD" and the "CENet" in Figure~\ref{figure:enhance_imgs}.
-It can be observed that the "CENet w/o MD" effectively enhances the brightness of low-light images, indicating that increasing the brightness of nighttime images contributes to improved nighttime ReID performance.
-However, the unsupervised learning approach in the relighting branch exhibits limitations in terms of color shift and noise smoothing, as illustrated in the second row of Figure~\ref{figure:enhance_imgs}.
-In contrast, CENet incorporates a supervised relighting learning process using synthetic data.
-CENet not only improves the image brightness but also enhances the color quality and smoothness of noise, leading to better performance.
-This highlights the importance of enhancing the color and noise quality of nighttime images for nighttime ReID performance.

-{\bf Visualization of feature distribution.} To visualize the distribution of sample features, we randomly select 12 different samples from the test set and extracted their features using three models: baseline, CENet w/o MD, and CENet.
+{\bf Visualization of feature distribution.} To visualize the distribution of sample features, we randomly select 12 different samples from the test set and extract their features using three models: baseline, CENet w/o MD, and CENet.
 Then, we employed the t-SNE technique~\cite{tSNE_hinton} to project the high-dimensional features into a two-dimensional space.
-Figure~\ref{figure:tcts_tsne} (a) shows the representation distribution of these sample features by the baseline model, where different colored dots represent different identities.
-It can be observed that the sample features of different individuals in the region represented by the blue dashed line are difficult to distinguish.
-In contrast, CENet w/o MD demonstrates improved inter-class separation and intra-class cohesion, enhancing the overall feature distribution, as shown in Figure~\ref{figure:tcts_tsne} (b).
-This indicates the effectiveness of the proposed network.
-Furthermore, with the introduction of multi-domain learning, the intra-class compactness is further enhanced, leading to improved discriminability of hard samples, as shown in the red dashed region in Figure~\ref{figure:tcts_tsne} (c).
+Figure~\ref{figure:tcts_tsne} (a) illustrates the representation distribution of these sample features by the baseline model, where different colored dots represent distinct identities.
+It can be observed that the sample features of different individuals within the blue dashed line region are difficult to distinguish.
+In contrast, CENet w/o MD demonstrates improved inter-class separation and intra-class cohesion, enhancing the overall feature distribution, as depicted in Figure~\ref{figure:tcts_tsne} (b).
+This demonstrates the effectiveness of the proposed network.
+Furthermore, the introduction of multi-domain learning in CENet further enhances intra-class compactness, leading to improved discriminability of hard samples, as highlighted by the red dashed region in Figure~\ref{figure:tcts_tsne} (c).
 This confirms the effectiveness of multi-domain learning in enhancing the feature representation for challenging samples.